NHOrus/neuroi-quest/thread1/turn1w.md

 Your forces report that they are nearing attack range, and the humans seem none the wiser.
 You can even see some of the AA gunners relaxing and joking around.
 You've split your flyers to hit multiple targets of opportunity, but you'll only have the element of surprise for a short time, so it would be best to pick the target for your first strike wisely.

 ---
+_Orders?_

 - **[X]** Target the ships, you can destroy them before they get their guns online.
-- **[ ]** Target the barracks and other quarters, you can kill crew, officers, pilots, and most importantly, the Witches before they have a chance to get airborne.
+- Target the barracks and other quarters, you can kill crew, officers, pilots, and most importantly, the Witches before they have a chance to get airborne.
-- **[ ]** Target the depots.
+- Target the depots.
 Destroying their ammunition and fuel reserves could force the humans to wait a couple of months before they're replaced.

 ---
 A pair of young Liberion soldiers who were supposed to be manning one of the AA guns in Copenhagen leaned against a wall.